gretchenfrage/aqueduct/PROTOCOL.md

 # Overview

-This is a non-normative section that attempts to give the reader a better understanding of how everything in the Aqueudct protocol fits together.
+This is a non-normative section that attempts to give the reader a better understanding of how everything in the Aqueduct protocol fits together.

 ## Aqueduct from the user's perspective